-NB: 100,000 units of Euro are used but the profit is calculated in USD, the quote currency and because the Exchange Trade is EURUSD.
+NB: 100,000 units of Euro are used but the profit is calculated in USD, the quote currency and because the Forex Exchange Trade is EURUSD.

-Therefore you an see that if you are trading with only 1 Euro your profit per 1 PIP price movement would have been 0.0001 USD, not even equal to 1 Cent, But when you trade with a standard forex lot of 100,000 Unit then profit is equal to $10 dollars per 1 PIP.
+Therefore you can see that if you are trading with only 1 Euro your profit per 1 PIP forex price movement would have been 0.0001 USD, not even equal to 1 Cent, But when you forex trade with a standard forex lot of 100,000 Units of currency then the profit is equal to $10 dollars per 1 Forex PIP.

 This is why Forex is traded using 100, 000 Units of Currency Contracts/Lots.

 But How Can any Forex Trader afford $100,000 to Invest With?

-That is a very good question, the answer is LEVERAGE and MARGIN
+That is a very good question, the answer is Forex LEVERAGE and MARGIN

-You don't need $100,000 Dollars to trade, with leverage and margin you only need $1,000 dollars to transact a forex contract, but how?
+You don't need $100,000 Dollars to trade forex, with leverage and margin you only need $1,000 dollars to transact a forex contract, but how?

 In Forex, a small deposit can control a much larger transaction this is called Leveraging, which gives the forex traders the ability to make nice profits, and at the same time keep risk capital to a minimum.
-The forex trader will transact on borrowed capital, having $1,000 dollars a trader can borrow the rest using a leverage option such as 100:1 - meaning that one borrows 100 dollars for every 1 dollar they have, therefore in total they will control a total of $100,000 dollars after using forex leverage of 100:1 - this is how leverage works.
+The forex trader will transact on borrowed capital, having $1,000 dollars a forex trader can borrow the rest using a leverage option such as 100:1 - meaning that the forex trader borrows 100 dollars for every 1 dollar they have, therefore in total they will control a total of $100,000 dollars after using forex leverage of 100:1 - this is how forex leverage works.

-Leverage is expressed in the form of a ratio, for Example 100:1, means the broker with give a trader $100 Dollars for every 1 dollar that the trader has in their forex trading account.
+Forex Leverage is expressed in the form of a ratio, for Example forex levergae 100:1, means the forex broker with give a forex trader $100 Dollars for every 1 dollar that the trader has in their forex trading account.